raspberrypilearning/3D-scene/en/step_3.md

 --- /task ---

-In the next four steps you will create your scenery and add 3D affects to enhance the apearance of depth.
-You will add sounds to your 3D scene and include a variable slider so the user can interact with it.
-Leave enough time for each step so that your project includes some sound and a controller.
+In the next four steps you will create your scenery and add 3D effects to enhance the apearance of depth.
+You will add sounds and include a variable slider so the user can interact with your project.
+Leave enough time for each of these steps so that your project includes some sound and a controller.

 --- save ---